 The National Flag

 The rectangular national flag of Bhutan is diagonally segmented and depicts a white dragon across the middle.
 The upper part of the flag is golden yellow, which represents the secular power of the king, while the lower is orange, which is indicative of the Buddhist influence.
-The dragon represents Bhutan, also called Druk yul, the kingdom of the Thunder Dragon.
+The dragon represents Bhutan, also called Druk Yul, the kingdom of the Thunder Dragon.
 The white color of the Dragon represents the purity and loyalty of the people.
 The jewel in its claws represents the wealth and prosperity of the country and the people.
 The snarling mouth of the dragon expresses the strength of the male and the female protective deities of the country.

 The National Emblem

-The National Emblem, contained in circle, is composed of a double diamond thunderbolt placed above a lotus, surmounted by a jewel and framed by two dragons.
-The double diamond thunderbolt represents the harmony between the secular and religious power; which result from the Buddhist religion in its Vajrayana form.
+The National Emblem, contained in a circle, is composed of a double diamond thunderbolt placed above a lotus, surmounted by a jewel and framed by two dragons.
+The double diamond thunderbolt represents the harmony between the secular and religious power; which results from the Buddhist religion in its Vajrayana form.
 The lotus symbolizes purity; the jewel – sovereign power; and the two dragons, male and female, stand for the name of the country – Druk Yul, the land of the Thunder Dragon.